Preparing your chickens for Winter

 Now that the colder weather in setting in, it's time to get the chickens ready for winter.
 This is the first year that I don't have any flocks to move around.
 Luckily, all my chickens are already in the right coops, though I usually have to move them around for warmth before winter sets in.

 Unfortunately, I do have some coop repair to do though!
-The older coops get, the more I find sudden problems like loose boards.
+The older coops get, the more I find sudden problems like loose boards and small gaps that will let in drafts.

 chicken keeping in winter